aduggin/csun2013-presentation/README.md

 	EXAMPLE: More articles and Event Table

-If ajax update screen reader virtual buffer
+Make inserted content (ajax) available to older screen readers -  update virtual buffer

 	EXAMPLE: Event Table

-If ajax inform user of data loading.
-Need to decide whether to take user to new content or inform them that new content has appears
+Manage keyboard focus when inserting new content.
+Need to decide whether to take user to new content or inform them that new content has appears.

+Provide instructions for how something works

+	PROVIDE EXAMPLE

+Keep users inform about what is going on - loading content, new content available

+	EXAMPLE: ARIA LIVE REGION

 ### Medal Table

 	VIDEO of Medal table

+Used Hijax

 Built to work without javascript.
-Good as means you deliver something quickly - of you run out of time you have something that work.
+Good as means you deliver a basic/core version quickly - if you run out of time you still have something that work.
 Also if there is an error it will still work.
 This actually happened during the olympics.
 A stray coma on international pages meant javascript failed.
 However pages still worked.

 Logical Content order - go to any page without javascript and the content is in logical order.